Art to Save the SeaApril 22-Oct. 21, 2017

-See larger-than-life sea creatures sculpted from plastic trash.
+See larger-than-life sea creatures sculpted from plastic ocean trash and designed to delight, engage and inspire.
 Sand toys, plastic bottles, and colorful shards of all kinds have been transformed into the stripes of a giant parrot fish, the teeth of a 10-foot-long shark, and the beak of a massive penguin.

 Be amazed by these artworks while learning about the impact of human activities on these animals in the wild - and find out how you can join the Zoo's quest to reduce single-use plastics.

-- Staff Recommended - Browse examples of favorite items used by Zoo staff to help cut down on single-use plastics.
+- Staff Picks - Browse examples of favorite items used by Zoo staff to help cut down on single-use plastics.

 GO PLASTIC-FREE TO SAVE OUR SEA

 Single-use plastics, such as bags and bottles, often escape the landfill and recycling bins and instead end up in the ocean, where seals, fish and birds can ingest them or become entangled.

 The Zoo is helping to keep wildlife safe by not using plastic bottles, lids, or straws; the gift shop has also given up plastic bags.

 - Bringing your own containers for coffee, water and other beverages.

 - Taking along reusable bags and containers for shopping, traveling, or mealtimes.

 - Buying products with a minimum of plastic packaging.